 ZenART’s new line of bullet journal notebooks can do the job of keeping these precious ideas for you.
 Of course, they are available in the perfect shades of blue, (Turquoise and Lavender Blue) with traditional Japanese edging designs that hope to inspire you in your everyday quest to create.
 If you want to learn more about how bullet journaling and can act as a tool for therapy in your life, then check out this article.

-How did you find this article from the #zenartcolours series?
-What is your favourite variation of blue, and which colour would you like to learn about next?
+How did you find this article from the #zenartcolors series?
+What is your favorite variation of blue, and which color would you like to learn about next?
 Your feedback is so important to us!
 If you have any questions or concerns, do not hesitate to leave a comment down below.
 We’re so excited to hear you out!

 — MEET THE AUTHOR—

 Ardak Kassenova is a London based contemporary artist, co-founder and creative director of ZenART Supplies.
 Her visual style—contemporary impressionism—share similar aesthetic qualities with those by the French Impressionists.
 After 20 years of a successful corporate career, becoming a mother to two wonderful girls, and with the continuous development of her practice by taking private lessons from the best artists she could find; Ardak decided it’s time to align her life with her true passion, Art.
 Driven by this passion and her corporate leadership background, she co-founded ZenART.

 “My heart and soul were always with Art, and since my childhood as long as I remember myself, I was dreaming to be an artist.
 I was painting after work, when I had time, and teaching myself through the books, videos, visiting art galleries and museums.
 I’ve been very curious about different techniques and styles, and therefore accumulated knowledge and experience on a variety of mediums.”